jagthedrummer/going_serverless/going_serverless.md

 ![](lambda.png)

-^ Heroku for single functions
+^ Heroku for single functions.
 Raw compute power.

+^ Ruby is not supported directly.

+^ Appologies to @searls and @tenderlove for talking about Node.js

 ---